-You can use the APM Node.js agent to instrument Node.js applications deployed in Docker containers.
+You can use our Node.js agent to instrument Node.js applications deployed in Docker containers.
 This document will show you how to build, configure, and deploy a New Relic-instrumented version of your Dockerized Node.js application.

 Instrument your container

-With just a few additions your existing Dockerfile can be used with the New Relic Node.js agent.
+With just a few additions your existing Dockerfile can be used with our Node.js agent.
 You'll configure the agent by running your new Docker image with environment variables set.

 "newrelic": "latest",You can also install a specific version or use any of the other options provided by the